-Many techniques of dehydrating fruit developed throughout centuries, including sun drying, vacuum drying, spray drying, fluid bed drying, microwave and freeze-drying.
+Many techniques of dehydrating fruit/vegetables developed throughout centuries, including sun drying, vacuum drying, spray drying, fluid bed drying, microwave and freeze-drying.

 Sun drying is undoubtedly one of the oldest techniques of fruit drying.
 It relies on the sun’s thermal power and dry air.
 This process of food drying is usually lengthy and exposes the fruit to various contaminants like insects and microorganisms.
 To speed the process up and maximize solar energy, manufacturers use black-painted trays, solar trays, mirrors and collectors.
 As well as other stainless steel food grade pieces of equipment.

 Atmospheric dehydration is a more modern method and is widely used in dried fruit manufacturing.
 It incorporates the use of hot, dry air in a stationary or continuous process.
 For this method, you need dried fruit processing equipment like cabinet driers or tunnel driers.
 Freeze-drying, or lyophilization is based on the sublimation principle.
 It applies low temperature and pressure to vaporize the water/ice in the fruit.
 Freeze-dried fruit retains all its nutrients as well as its structure.
 This cooled dried freezer method is mostly used on sensitive fresh fruit with a weaker structure and high water content, like strawberries and raspberries.